KIZI/IRAPI/dashboard/README.md

 Whitelist administration (adding of URL) is realized by remote modifying conﬁguration ﬁles, which are part of the Nutch crawling process.

-a.
-Seed ﬁle which is the main ﬁle to add URL to be processed.
+1. Seed ﬁle which is the main ﬁle to add URL to be processed.
-b.
-Regex-urlﬁlter to restrict URL by regular expression pattern.
+2. Regex-urlﬁlter to restrict URL by regular expression pattern.
-c.
-Whitelist-urlﬁlter to indicate which type of whitelisted URL is stored in index.
+3. Whitelist-urlﬁlter to indicate which type of whitelisted URL is stored in index.

 ![Process to apply all changes](https://raw.githubusercontent.com/KIZI/IRAPI/master/wikipictures/dashboard/ltv_dashboard_process.png)